Skip to content

 How To Smoke St. Louis Style Ribs

-• 2.
-Remove any sinew, small chunks of fat, and the skirt on the backside of the spare ribs it hasn’t already been removed by the butcher.
+2. Remove any sinew, small chunks of fat, and the skirt on the backside of the spare ribs if the butcher hasn’t already removed it.
 Set aside.

-• 4.
-Using a small amount of either yellow or Dijon mustard spread a thin layer of it on both sides of the ribs.
+4. Using a small amount of either yellow or Dijon mustard spread a thin layer on both sides of the ribs.

-• 5.: Evenly sprinkle your rub all over the rubs ensuring to completely cover it.
-Season, do not cake the rub on it.
+5. Sprinkle your rub evenly all over the rubs, ensuring it completely covers them.
+Season, but do not cake the rub on it.
 It should not be a thickly coated rub.

-• 6.
-Place them bone side down evenly onto the smoker.
-Sort of scrunch the ribs together once on the smoker to sort of compact them.
+6. Place them bone-side down evenly on the smoker.
+Scrunch the ribs together once on the smoker to compact them.
 This will help seal in juices similar to that of trussing.

 step by step procedures for how to make st lous style smoked ribs

-I like to serve the BBQ sauce on the side instead of saucing them myself before serving.
+• I like to serve the BBQ sauce on the side instead of saucing it myself before serving.

 Let's Cook - Chef Billy Parisi